JUMPSTONIK/JUMPSTONIK/README.md

 </p>

 ## My projects
-I may not have a lot of experiencie, but here you can see and use some of the projects I have done.
-Most of these project are in my repositories.
-The clients of all my projects are deployed in netlify and my APIs in Heroku.
+Here you can see and use some of the projects I have done.
+Most of these projects are in my repositories.
+The clients of all my projects are deployed in Netlify and my APIs in Heroku.

 - [Heroes App](https://jumpstonik-heroes-app.netlify.app/)(get access to the API [here](https://cors-anywhere.herokuapp.com/corsdemo))
 - [Quantica App prototype in Figma](https://www.figma.com/proto/1n9ZYrwtUqSIsR7hBIyJ9q/Quantica-app-prototype?node-id=6%3A0&scaling=scale-down&starting-point-node-id=3%3A2)